-The baseline survey included 9,380 respondents covering 15 counties.
-For the first followup survey, eligible individuals had to: (i) be married or living together at baseline; and (ii) they could not have been a respondent of the other post-COVID surveys, which had been randomly sampled (Domenella et al. 2021).
-Hence, we randomly selected 2,000 respondents from this subsample stratifying by county, gender, and treatment status with respect to business grants and BDS.6 The final sample from the first follow-up survey consists of 1,888 respondents, after attrition and dropping six individuals who had been incorrectly labelled as married or living together at the time of the baseline survey.
-The second follow-up survey
+A total of 9,380 youth from 15 counties applied to the fourth wave of KYEOP and were interviewed at baseline.
+In this study, we randomly sampled 2,000 individuals among the applicants that complied with the following criteria: (i) be married or living together at baseline; and (ii) was not a respondent of the other post-COVID surveys, which had been randomly sampled (Domenella et al. 2021).
+This subsample was stratified by county, gender, and treatment status with respect to business grants and BDS.9